MaxenceMaire/audionimbus/audionimbus/README.md

 It builds upon [`audionimbus-sys`](../audionimbus-sys), which provides raw bindings to the Steam Audio C API.

+To experience AudioNimbus in action, play the [interactive demo](https://github.com/MaxenceMaire/audionimbus-demo) or watch the [walkthrough video](https://www.youtube.com/watch?v=zlhW1maG0Is).

 ## Version compatibility

 `audionimbus` currently tracks Steam Audio 4.6.0.